sematext/docs/docs/integration/infra.md

 That is a lot of information and **Sematext organizes this information in reports** for **infrastructure monitoring**, **container monitoring**, and **Kubernetes cluster monitoring**.

 See [container monitoring](../monitoring/containers/) for more info.

+## Service Auto-Discovery

+Sematext Agent can **auto-discover services** deployed on physical/virtual hosts and containers.

+Take a look at [Monitoring](../monitoring/autodiscovery) and [Logs Autodiscovery](../logs/discovery/intro/) to learn more about discovery.

+## Inventory

+One of the features provided by the Infra App is [Inventory](../monitoring/inventory).
+Inventory contains the data about all your servers, container images and packages installed on your servers.

+## Events

+Sematext Agent collects events from different sources such as OOM notifications, [container](../agents/sematext-agent/container/events) or [Kubernetes](../agents/sematext-agent/kubernetes/events) events and stores them into your Infra Apps.
+For info about using events see [events guide](../guide/events-guide).